 Every donation counts!

-The aim of this Biovision campaign is to collect a total of 800 000 Swiss Francs for projects to improve the quality of life of farming families in East Africa.
-Together we can achieve a great deal.
+This campaign enabled us to raise a total of CHF 703,451 for projects to improve the quality of life of farming families in East Africa.
+Many thanks to all our previous donors!
 Each and every donation counts!